 - We wanted to stay at the same Marriott we visited the year before near Stowe.

 We managed to do most of the 5 things.
-We had to skip Sand Bar State Park, but we did check out the same train bridge from the year before:
+But we had to skip Sand Bar State Park, but we did check out the same train bridge from the year before:

-As you can see from that photo, we didn’t have much time left (perhaps less than an hour), so we HAD to make the last 2 locations, specifically the hike we wanted to do and so we went as fast as we could, revisited the same scenic path and found the hike, with less than 30 minutes left of daylight.
+As you can see from that photo of the train bridge, we didn’t have much time left (perhaps less than an hour), so we HAD to make the last 2 locations, specifically the hike we wanted to do and so we went as fast as we could, revisited the same scenic path and found the hike, with less than 30 minutes left of daylight.

 After we managed to get to this spot with a little bit of time left, we got right into the hike and I have to say, it was extremely exciting, but we couldn’t get to the very top of this place because it was just getting way too dark.